TYPO3-svn-archive/idefa_commerce_paymentlib/README.txt

 If you already filled out the payment step once ( here choosing paymentlib payment method ) you cannot return to re-do that choice, and even with swapSteps set you will be taken to the 'Check your details'.
 This is due to bug #1327 in commerce

+Due to a series of bugs in commerce PI3 swapping the payments steps may ( depending on payment method ) cause a the module to fail to work.
+This is scheduled to be fixed in 0.1.3

 * Setup
 all TS for this module is setup as: